Hasan4825/RankingT/README.md

 # RankingT: Visual object tracking by using Ranking Loss
 # Visual Object Tracking by Using Ranking Loss and Spatial-Temporal Features (RankingAF and RankingSF)
+This is the official implementation with training code for RankingT, RankingAF and RankingSF trackers.

 You can find our [Ranking paper](http://openaccess.thecvf.com/content_ICCVW_2019/papers/VOT/Cevikalp_Visual_Object_Tracking_by_Using_Ranking_Loss_ICCVW_2019_paper.pdf).

 ### Trackers